 Here, you can see what it looks like to parametrically design a façade structure with visual programming in Grasshopper on the VIKTOR platform:

 Read the full article here: Parametric design in the Cloud with Grasshopper.

 From the examples, you can see that there are several benefits to hosting software (for parametric design) in Cloud-based VIKTOR applications.
 To sum it up, here we have an overview of the 6 most important benefits of an application development platform:

 For this project, The Graaf Weinaldalliantie, consisting of the Water Board Rivierenland, the contractor consortium ‘Waalensemble’ (Heijmans, GMB, de Vries & van de Wiel), and advisory party Royal HaskoningDHV, build an extensive parametric calculation tool for dike improvements, called Wilma.

-The online parametric design application Calypso, enables both experts and non-experts to analyze offshore wind turbine installations quickly.
-Because Calypso can be used for all kinds of purposes, from quick communication to generation of clear images,to easy performance of in-depth calculations, it can be used to create the optimal design that also meets the wishes of all kinds of stakeholders (e.g. sales managers, engineers).
+The online application for site-specific assessments Calypso, enables both experts and non-experts to analyze offshore jack-up platforms quickly for a specific site.
+Because Calypso can be used for all kinds of purposes, from quick communication to the generation of clear images to easy performance of in-depth calculations, it can be used to create the optimal design that also meets the wishes of all kinds of stakeholders (e.g. sales managers, engineers).

 A visualization of a truss structure in Antalyze One on the VIKTOR platform (integrated with Grasshopper software)